lycus/mci/docs/instruction_set.rst

 memory leaks can happen if care is not taken to correctly mem.unpin_ the memory.

-Passing a null pointer to this instruction results in undefined behavior.
+Passing a null or already-pinned reference to this instruction results in undefined behavior.
 The resulting value of this instruction is an opaque handle which only has meaning to the specific GC implementation.
 The handle is intended for use with mem.unpin_ later.

 The source register must be a reference, an array, or a vector.